Let me ask you below questions:

 - And of course, it has the logo of the accreditation body.

-To ensure that the lab is accredited under ISO 17025, we should have a copy of their accreditation certificate.
+To ensure that the lab is accredited under ISO 17025, we should have a copy of their accreditation certificate and scope as evidence that they are accredited.

-This is to differentiate it to other non-accredited calibration records where there is no measurement uncertainty results or no traceability.
+This is to differentiate it to other non-accredited calibration records where there is no measurement uncertainty result and with limited information.

 These kinds of certificates are just a verification result/record.

-Only a show part for the auditors. (“Hey Mr. Auditor, our Instruments are calibrated, we have here the calibration certificate, we have complied with your requirements”).
+Only a show part for the auditors telling ..“Hey Mr. Auditor, our Instruments are calibrated, we have here the calibration certificate, we have complied with your requirements”.

 And some technicians, they only use the calibration certificate to verify the date and due dates if the instruments are still within the said calibration date and nothing follows.